23/DeveloperDocumentation/index.md

 ---

+## How are you planning to use the API?

+The documention details a number of different tools available for programmers.
+Depending on how you will be integrating against the API you likely will not be using all of the available bits and pieces &minus; and for that reason it's important to ask *how* you will be using the API.
+In many cases, you won't need to worry about OAuth and access tokens.

+A few examples:

+**_Setting up a designed videosite with my own branding, my own content, on my own domain_**:<br/>
+This is the core promise of 23 Video, so you won't even need to use the API to achieve this goal.
+Consult [the design guide](/design/) for information on how to get started.

+**_Re-using data from a public site to display thumbnails or embed videos_**:<br/>
+In this case, you can skip OAuth entirely, an simply extract [JSON](http://reinvent.23video.com/api/photo/list?format=json) or [XML](http://reinvent.23video.com/api/photo/list?format=xml) lists of content.
+Be sure to to understand [response formats](#response-formats), [pagination](#pagination) and the limitation of [anonymous acess](#anonymous-access) -- and then simply refer to [the method documentation](#methods).

+**_Using the 23 site as a private archive for video_**:<br/>
+Here, you will need OAuth signatures in order to sign requests to the API.
+You need to be confortable with [the flow of OAuth](oauth), find a [good OAuth library](http://oauth.net/code/) in your language of choice, and know the [the API methods](#methods).
+You should create a set of [_privileged credentials_](#permission-levels) from the backend of your site under _Settings_ &rarr; _API & Application_ to access the API.

+**_Allowing user uploads to the 23 site_**:<br/>
+Again, you need OAuth signatures (see above), but you can use [_privileged credentials_](#permission-levels) from  _Settings_ &rarr; _API & Application_ in the site's backend.
+You have a choice between [server-based](photo-upload) or [browser-based](browser-based-uploads) uploads, and you should understand [the concept of pingbacks](#pingbacks).

+**_Having the user log in to their 23 site site to grant you access_**:<br/>
+This is the only case where you will need to worry about [the OAuth authentication flow](oauth) (since you can use [_privileged credentials_](#permission-levels) otherwise).
+Along with everything else, you need to decide on a [permission level](#permission-levels) to authenticate users at.

+**_Giving visitors access to content through SSO or a paywall_**:<br/>
+There are two different ways of granting user access: [Time-limited tokens](#time-limited-tokens) grants access to a single video for a limited time.
+And [Session signing](session-get-token) will grant them access to the content on an entire site.
+The token approach is designed for securely sharing a piece of content while the session aproach is designed to grant users full access to a site, it's content and the features afforded by the 23 Video templating engine.

+As is clear from this list, the 23 API can be used to achieve vastly different goals in different contexts.
+If you unsure on how to approach an integration, [just ask us](developers@23company.com).

+---

 ## Terminology

 For legacy reasons all 23 APIs reference the object type `photo`.
 However, depending on the service the API is used with, the `photo` object type is interchangeable with text posts (on <a href="http://visualblog.net">Visualblog</a>), with photos (on <a href="http://visualblog.net">Visualblog</a>), and with videos (on <a href="http://www.23video.com">23 Video</a> and <a href="http://visualblog.net">Visualblog</a>).